nayankumar808/automated-evaluation-and-grading-system/README.md

 The llama3.1 model from langchain-ollama is used for scoring and feedback generation.
 Ensure your system has a CUDA-enabled GPU for optimal performance with the llama3.1 model.
 Uploaded files are saved in the uploads/ directory.
+NLTK data (stopwords and punkt tokenizer) are downloaded automatically on first run.
 License
 This project is provided as-is without any warranty.
 Use it at your own risk.